-No le digas que la quiero, 1941, Fiorentino
+No le digas que la quiero, 1941, Francisco Fiorentino

 As all other orchestras, also Troilo started to slow his Tango, adding nuances and embellishment to the music.
-Music was still composed for the dancers and the compás was always present, but Troilo started playing less staccato, and to make the link between phrases more sophisticated; furthermore there are more variation in the intensity of the music.
+Although music was still composed for the dancers and the compás was always present, Troilo started playing less staccato, and to make the link between phrases more sophisticated.
+Furthermore there are more variation in the intensity of the music.

 Best Tangos of this second phase:

 Pa que bailen los muchachos, 1942, Francisco Fiorentino

 Barrio de tango, 1942, Francisco Fiorentino

 Tal vez será su voz, 1943, Alberto Marino

 A bailar, 1943, Francisco Fiorentino